ddemszky/framing-twitter/README.md

 I added scripts that can be used for obtaining tweets and followers for the politicians in `obtain_tweets_and_followers`.
 These can be used with minimal modification!

+The following scripts are included in there:

+- `lookup_tweets.py`: Obtain tweets by ID.
+Use this to get the tweets, based on the tweet ids in `data/tweet_ids`.
+- `get_followers.py`: Download follower ids for politicians.
+- `get_user_tweets.py`: Get tweets for particular users (we don't use this in our paper).
+- `stream_tweets.py`:	Stream tweets for a particular event (Thousand Oaks, Pittsburgh.)
+- `user_lookup.py`: Lookup users (whether they have been deactivated or not).

 ## Requirements

 Make sure to use **Python3** when running the scripts.
 The package requirements can be obtained by running `pip install -r requirements.txt`.